WorldQL/dreamlab-docs/docs/concepts/entities.md

 # Entities

-In Dreamlab, Entities are simply any object in the world.
-They can move, have physics, render sprites, and more.
+In Dreamlab, entities are any object in the world.
+They can move, have physics and colliders, render sprites, and more.

-## Examples
 The best way to learn the anatomy of an entity is an example.
 Below are some sample entities of varying complexity.

-## Bouncing Ball
+## Example 1 - Bouncing Ball
 This is a simple 2D bouncing ball.

 ```js